-The Environmental Quality Incentives Program (EQIP) is our most commonly-used program in Alaska.
+About EQIP: The Environmental Quality Incentives Program (EQIP) is our most commonly-used program in Alaska.
 EQIP provides agricultural producers with financial assistance and conservation planning services to help private landowners implement improvements on their land using what NRCS calls "conservation practices."
 Using these practices can lead to cleaner water and air, healthier soil and better wildlife habitat, all while improving agricultural operations.
 Through EQIP, you can voluntarily implement conservation practices, and NRCS co-invests in these practices with you.

 To get started, NRCS first works one-on-one with you to develop a conservation plan that meets your goals and vision for the land.
 This becomes a roadmap for which conservation practices best meet your needs.
 Financial assistance covers part of the costs from implementing conservation practices.
 These practices are geared towards working farms, ranches and forests and provide producers with many options for conservation.